Expat Exchange

 We asked foreigners in Ireland what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "When renting a home in Ireland, many properties come with essential appliances such as a refrigerator, dishwasher, washer and dryer.
 Other common amenities in rental homes include an oven and microwave, as well as a television and internet access.
-In some cases, depending on the property, additional appliances such as a toaster, vacuum cleaner, and kettle may be included," wrote one expat who made the move to Ireland.
+In some cases, depending on the property, additional appliances such as a toaster, vacuum cleaner, and kettle may be included," explained one person living in Ireland.

 Additional Information about Searching for a Home in Ireland: